Skip to main content

 HookHandler

-If you are using individual lifecycle files, you will need to decorate each with the specific @gasket/engine HookHandler type and description.
+If you are using individual lifecycle files, you will need to decorate each with the specific @gasket/core HookHandler type and description.

 /**